appleboy/CodeIgniter-reCAPTCHA/README.md

 # CodeIgniter-reCAPTCHA

 The FREE anti-abuse service.
 Easy to add, advanced security, accessible to wide range of users and platforms.
+This package is compliant with [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) and [PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).

 # What is reCAPTCHA?